cbdallavalle/GameBoard/README.md

 ## Synopsis

 This was a two week personal project built for the Turing School of Software and Design, using React.js, React-Router, Redux, and Google Firebase.
-The idea and implementation of this application was created and carried on an individual basis.
+The idea and implementation of this application was created and carried out on an individual basis.
 As a novice board game user interested in expanding my gaming experience, I wanted to make an application that allows users to explore the new and exciting board games available.

 ## Code Example